-The schematic messages for findings look as follows:
+The schematic messages for the top 5 / top 10 facility findings look like following example:

-"Top5/ Top10 - E-PRTR share is 69.2% and the country share is 99.5%.
-Rank 2015 (2014): 1 (-).
+"Top5/ Top10 - E-PRTR share is 69.2% [being the <AllCountriesShare>] and the country share is 99.5% [being the <NationalShare>].
+Rank 2017 (2016): 1 (-).
 This facility either didn't report this pollutant in the previous year or the value reported was significantly lower.
 This could indicate reporting mistakes or potential outliers.
-Quantity 2014: -"
+Quantity 2015: -"

-Explanation: In this case the facility corresponding to this message is ranked first compared to all facilities also reporting this pollutant for 2015.
-For 2014 the facility is not ranked within the top polluters, since it has not been reported for 2014 as can been seen (dash) at the end of the finding schematic "Quantity 2014: -".
-This could indicate an error in reporting or a potential outlier for the year 2015.
+Explanation: In this case the facility corresponding to this message is ranked as first compared to all E-PRTR facilities also reporting this pollutant for 2017.
+For 2015 the facility is not ranked within the top polluters, since it has not been reported for 2014 as can been seen (dash) at the end of the finding schematic message "Quantity 2016: -".
+This could indicate an error in reporting or a potential outlier for the year 2016.